Gary Cooper: World War II related activities

 Due to his age and health, Cooper did not serve in the military during World War II, but like many of his colleagues, he got involved in the war effort by entertaining the troops.
 In June 1943, he visited military hospitals in San Diego, and often appeared at the Hollywood Canteen serving food to the servicemen.
-In late 1943, Cooper undertook a 23000 mi tour of the South West Pacific with actresses Una Merkel and Phyllis Brooks, and accordionist Andy Arcari.
+In late 1943, Cooper undertook a 23000 mi tour of the South West Pacific with actresses Una Merkel and Phyllis Brooks and accordionist Andy Arcari.

-Traveling on a B-24A Liberator bomber, the group toured the Cook Islands, Fiji, New Caledonia, Queensland, Brisbane – where General Douglas MacArthur told Cooper he was watching Sergeant York in a Manila theater when Japanese bombs began falling – New Guinea, Jayapura, and throughout the Solomon Islands.
+Traveling on a B-24A Liberator bomber, the group toured the Cook Islands, Fiji, New Caledonia, Queensland, Brisbane – where General Douglas MacArthur told Cooper he was watching Sergeant York in a Manila theater when Japanese bombs began falling – New Guinea and Jayapura, then throughout the Solomon Islands.

 The group often shared the same sparse living conditions and K-rations as the troops.
-Cooper met with the servicemen and women, visited military hospitals, introduced his attractive colleagues, and participated in occasional skits.
+Cooper met with the servicemen and women, visited military hospitals, introduced his attractive colleagues and participated in occasional skits.
 The shows concluded with Cooper's moving recitation of Lou Gehrig's farewell speech.
 When he returned to the United States, he visited military hospitals throughout the country.
 Cooper later called his time with the troops the "greatest emotional experience" of his life.